AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 But Go has the complication that there are a few types that have "hidden" pointers.
 For example, internally maps are just pointers, and slices contain pointers, but it is easy to forget this as you don't need to explicitly dereference the pointer.

-For this reason emphasizing that these types are reference types can be useful as a reminder to take care.
-Unfortunately, there are
+For this reason, emphasizing that these types are reference types can be useful as a reminder to take care.
+Unfortunately, there are a few different ideas about what "reference types" actually means.

 **Definitions**